-Going to (1)(b) and (2)(b) of Mr Braddock's motion, they would amend a form of words that seems minor, but the consequence is that it would amend a criterion that a regulated tree on private land or a tree on public land that is dead or dying needs to have "low amenity and ecological value"-both-to be removed, instead of "low amenity or ecological value"-either.
+Going to 1(b) and 2(b) of Mr Braddock's motion, they would amend a form of words that seems minor, but the consequence is that it would amend a criterion that a regulated tree on private land or a tree on public land that is dead or dying needs to have "low amenity and ecological value"-both-to be removed, instead of "low amenity or ecological value"-either.
 This is more restrictive criteria and introduces complexity.
 It is not a change that we can support.

-Going to (2)(c) of Mr Braddock's motion, this would delete the following as a reason for removing a public tree: "removal of a tree that is an inappropriate species for a location, considered against the strategic objectives of the Urban Forest Strategy".
+Going to 2(c) of Mr Braddock's motion, this would delete the following as a reason for removing a public tree: "removal of a tree that is an inappropriate species for a location, considered against the strategic objectives of the Urban Forest Strategy".
 We do not support the removal of this criterion.
 We think that it is very important to have this as an option to support a tree being removed.
-An example that would come up with all of us, as much as it would with me, is complaints about plane trees.
+An example that comes up with, I reckon, all of us, as much as it does with me, is complaints about plane trees.
 Everyone knows how I feel about plane trees.
 They are beautiful and they have a great canopy, but they are also wreckers.
 They are trees that have major root systems that are constantly looking for water, so they lift up pavers, wreck footpaths and are arguably inappropriate species for some locations.
-This criterion would allow them to be removed, if that is what was determined.
-The Greens proposal would mean we would be stuck with them, even if they were destroying a footpath and creating safety issues, with people tripping over them.
+This criterion would allow them to be removed, if that is what were determined.
+The Greens proposal would mean we would be stuck with them, even if they were destroying a footpath, creating safety issues and you or I were tripping over them.

-Another example that is very recent-I do not know how this came about, and it was obviously incredibly regrettable-is that a significant number of trees were planted in a protected grassland.
+Another example that is very recent is that-and I do not know how this came about, and it was obviously incredibly regrettable-a significant number of trees were planted in a protected grassland.
 It was totally inappropriate and not an ideal outcome in any way.

-Mr Braddock: A point of order, Mr Assistant Speaker.
-I believe the minister might be referring to a previous version and not the version of the motion that appears on the notice paper.
+Mr Braddock: Excuse me: a point of order, Mr Assistant Speaker.
+I believe the minister might be referring to a previous version and not the version of the motion that actually appears on the notice paper.
 The clause about the inappropriate species was removed from the actual motion.

-MR ASSISTANT SPEAKER (Mr Werner-Gibbings): Are you happy to continue?
+Mr Assistant Speaker (Mr Werner-Gibbings): Are you happy to continue?